NBikashChakma/Bitcoin-Transaction-Steps/README.md

-# Bitcoin-Transaction-Steps
-Introduction to Blockchain Technologies
+# Introduction to Blockchain Technologies
 Blockchain technology is a distributed ledger technology that enables the creation of a secure, transparent, and decentralized database.
 The term "blockchain" refers to the way in which data is stored in a series of blocks that are linked together in a chain.
 Each block contains a set of transactions and a unique code, known as a hash, which is used to verify the integrity of the block.

 One of the key features of blockchain technology is that it is decentralized, which means that it does not rely on a central authority or intermediary to manage and validate transactions.
 Instead, transactions are verified by a network of users, known as nodes, who use complex algorithms to ensure that the transaction is valid.
 This makes it more secure and resistant to fraud and hacking.